PaulKinlan/paul.kinlan.me/content/en/2010-11-30-array-prototype-splice-and-a-schoolboy-error-.markdown

 <p>The other day I <a href="/js-quickly-removing-an-arbitrary-element-from">posted</a> about
 there being no &ldquo;delete an arbitrary element&rdquo; method on Array in Javascrip.
- The problem being that I tried the solution I am about to present, but made the biggest School Boy Error possible &ndash; I didn&rsquo;t read the documentation correctly!</p>
+ The problem being that I tried the solution I am about to present, but made the biggest School Boy Error possible &ndash; I didn't read the documentation correctly!</p>

 <p>Whilst I maintain that my solution removes the need to first find the